+HAC2130 3 crs.
 A/C System Maintenance

 This is a course on preventive maintenance processes used in the field.
-Students will perform system maintenance (SM) on elated environmental controls technology equipment such as: electric heating equipment, air handler, filtration equipment, humidifier/dehumidifier and indoor and outdoor sections of an air conditioner or heat pump and refrigeration systems, etc.
+Students will perform system maintenance (SM) on elated environmental controls technology equipment such as: electric heating equipment, air handler, filtration equipment, humidifier/dehumidifier and indoor and outdoor sections of an air conditioner or heat pump and refrigeration systems, etc. Prerequisite: None

+HAC2133 2 crs.
 A/C and Heating Troubleshooting